-As part of an effort to examine the best career options for individuals pursuing a degree in human resources, we turn our attention to the most innovative corporate human resources departments in the world.
-We present these by way of informing HR grads as to outstanding potential future employers, and as examples of the ways in which top HR departments exhibit leadership qualities.
+As part of an effort to examine the best career options for individuals pursuing a degree in HR, we turn our attention to the most innovative corporate HR management departments in the world.
+We present these as a way of informing HR grads of outstanding potential future employers.
+They are examples of the ways in which top HR departments exhibit leadership qualities.
 HR leaders who want to learn best practices would do well to take notes from these top companies.

-Gone are the days when human resource departments’ exclusively focused on gathering employment applications and interviewing candidates.
-Today’s human resource department is the backbone of a successful organization, and these thirty are leading the pack.
+Gone are the days when HR departments’ exclusively focused on gathering employment applications and interviewing candidates.
+Today’s best human resource department is the backbone of a successful organization.
+These thirty are leading the pack.

 Here we take a closer look at these thirty companies (some very large companies and some smaller companies) and their distinguished efforts in HR.

-In order to create this piece, we examined information provided by 2013-2014 Fortune magazine’s 100 Best Companies to Work For list and Glassdoor’s 2014-2015 winners of the Employees’ Choice Awards, since landing a spot on these lists would suggest leadership in treatment of staff and stakeholders, innovative HR practice, and positive work environment.
-In addition, details from the Chartered Institute of Personnel and Development were studied, specifically from their celebratory issue, to identify companies that revolutionized human resources over the past one hundred years.
+In order to create this piece, we examined information provided by Fortune magazine’s 100 Best Companies to Work For list and Glassdoor’s winners of the Employees’ Choice Awards.
+We used these lists since landing a spot would suggest leadership in treatment of staff and stakeholders, innovative HR practice, and positive work environment.
+In addition, details from the Chartered Institute of Personnel and Development were studied.
+Specifically we used information from their celebratory issue, to identify companies that revolutionized HR over the past one hundred years.

 We then researched and investigated each potential entry, comparing the following criteria, and selecting our top 30 from among more than 100 reviewed.

-* A history of human resource innovation, generally or in a specific area of interest
+- A history of HR innovation, generally, or in a specific area of interest

 The lists consulted were as follows: